Finnish state sends baby box to British Prince William and Kate

 Kela sent the box, which also doubles as a crib for many Finnish infants, to the Duke and Duchess of Cambridge in the last month.
 The duchess is expecting their first child in the next few weeks.
 It will be third in line to the throne.

-All expectant Finnish mothers receive a box from Kela filled with baby clothes and equipment or an offer of 140 euros ($180).
+All expectant Finnish mothers receive a box from Kela filled with baby clothes and equipment or an offer of 140 euros.
 Most take the box, which also often serves as baby's first bed as it comes with a mattress, a sheet and a sleeping bag.

 "We sent it to them, because we are so proud of this Finnish social innovation," Kela's director general Liisa Hyssala said.